-Raynaud disease and phenomenon are problems with the blood vessels.
+Raynaud phenomenon is a problem with the blood vessels.
 It causes blood flow problems to the fingers ears, nose, and lips.

-It is not known what causes this abnormal reaction, but it is probably related to a problem of the nervous system.
-Secondary Raynaud is believed to be caused by the associated disease.
+The exact cause of this overreation is not known.
+Primary Raynaud may be caused by a problem of the nervous system.
+Secondary Raynaud is thought to be caused by the linked disease.

-Raynaud is more common in females and those aged 15-40 years old.
+Raynaud is more common in females.
+It tends to show between ages 15 to 40 years old.
 Factors that may increase your chance of Raynaud include:

-An attack of Raynaud may last a few minutes to a few hours.
-It usually comes on in response to the cold or during emotional distress.
+Raynaud symptoms occur in attacks.
+They may last a few minutes to a few hours.
+It is often a reaction to cold or emotional distress.
 During an attack, symptoms may include:

-There are no current guidelines for preventing Primary or Secondary Raynaud.
-To help prevent Raynaud symptoms:
+There are no current guidelines for preventing Raynaud phenomenon.

 National Heart, Lung, and Blood Institute